argenz/ide-ai-lista-collection/README.md

-# Idealista Data Collection System
+# IdeAIlista Data Collection System

-A data collection system that gathers residential property listings from the Idealista API to train a price prediction ML model.
+A data collection system that gathers residential property listings from the Idealista API to train ideAIlista.
 The system runs on Google Cloud Platform, collecting daily new listings and performing weekly full scans to track price changes and property lifecycle.

-**Target:** Madrid, Spain (`locationId: 0-EU-ES-28`)
+**Target:** Madrid, Spain

 ## Features

 - Daily collection of new property listings
 - Price change tracking with historical data
-- Property lifecycle management (active/inactive/republished)
+- Listing lifecycle tracking (active/inactive/republished)
-- Raw data backup to Google Cloud Storage
-- Structured logging for monitoring
-- Retry logic and rate limiting for API calls
-- Local development environment with Docker

 ## Architecture